The 25th European Conference on Pattern Languages of Programs

 Tracks / Writers’ Workshops

-The topics for the writers’ workshops will focus on the following tracks*:
+The topics* for the writers’ workshops will be focussed on:

 Software/Systems Engineering, Classical Software Design Patterns